 How To Prepare

-Since an EKG is often used to monitor a preexisting heart condition, such as an irregular heartbeat (arrhythmia), make sure that your doctor has copies of any previous EKG results.
+An EKG is often used to monitor a preexisting heart problem, such as an irregular heartbeat.
+So make sure that your doctor has copies of any previous EKG results.

-Take a shower or bath before the discs are put on.
-You will not be able to get the discs wet during the test.
+Take a shower or bath before the electrode pads are put on.
+You may not be able to get the pads wet during the test.
+Your doctor will give you instructions on how to wear the electrodes.
 Wear a loose blouse or shirt.
-Do not wear jewelry or clothes with metal buttons or buckles, because these can interfere with the recording.
+Do not wear jewelry or clothes with metal buttons or buckles.
+They can affect the recording.
 Women should not wear an underwire bra for the same reason.

 How It Is Done